***This post was written in November 2013.

-And tomorrow, we will join the Christmas march!
-It would be my first time, so I don’t know yet how it’s done.
-But before I worry about the said event, let me share an entry about Denmark’s capital city, Copenhagen.
-Originally a Viking fishing village, the city is located on the eastern coast of the Zealand island and is the most populous city in the country.
-Its name was derived from the word Køpmannæhafn, meaning “merchants’ harbour”.
+Let me share an entry about Denmark’s capital city, Copenhagen.
+A few days after I moved to Denmark, I managed to visit the city for the first time with my sister, aunt, and new-found friends.
+Originally a Viking fishing village, Copenhagen (or København) is located on the eastern coast of the Zealand island and is the most populous city in the country.
+Its name was derived from the word Køpmannæhafn, meaning “merchants’ harbour” (source: wikipedia).

 The city is 77.20 km2 in size and can be easily explored by walking or cycling.
 I highly suggest you wear your comfy sneakers and do a walking tour around the city!
-With an illustrated map in hand, it is impossible to get lost in this small city. 🙂 If you are not into walking a lot, then there’s the Hop On, Hop Off Tourist Bus.
+With an illustrated map in hand, it is impossible to get lost in this small city.
+But, if for some reason you are not into walking a lot, then there’s the Hop On, Hop Off Tourist Bus.
 It doesn’t come for free though.

 Because they sell sweat in CPH. haha